 Browse our cottages in Eskdale.

-A photographer's paradise, the tranquil four-and-a-half mile walk around Buttermere provides a series of stunning vistas.
-Starting at the northwest lakeshore near the village of Buttermere itself, you will enjoy views across the water to Fleetwith Pike and Warnscale Bottom.
-Along the northern shore you'll discover the distinctive 'Buttermere tree' - great for a shot with an interesting foreground, and a classic Lakeland image!
+A photographer's paradise, the tranquil 4.5-mile walk around Buttermere provides a series of stunning vistas.
+Starting at the north-west lakeshore near the village of Buttermere itself, you will enjoy views across the water to Fleetwith Pike and Warnscale Bottom.
+Along the northern shore, you'll discover the distinctive 'Buttermere tree' - great for a shot with an interesting foreground, and a classic Lakeland image.
 Moving south, you'll discover further views of the Buttermere pines from the shore near Crag Wood.
 In fact, there are picture-perfect views wherever you look!

 View our properties around Buttermere.